Valkenburg — Willem de Rooij

 Willem de Rooij

 Since the early 1990s, Willem de Rooij (1969) has created temporary installations in that explore the politics of representation through appropriation and collaboration.
 In 2005, he represented the Netherlands at the Venice Biennale and has since exhibited in leading museums worldwide.
 A distinctive feature of his practice is the reuse and rearrangement of existing images and objects, often based on in-depth art-historical and cultural research.
-In doing so, he creates new meanings between seemingly unrelated visual elements.
+In doing so, he creates new meanings between diverse visual elements.
 Recent exhibitions include King Vulture (Akademie der Künste, Vienna) and Pierre Verger in Suriname (Portikus, Frankfurt).
 De Rooij teaches in Frankfurt, Berlin and Amsterdam and lectures internationally.

 Publication